Leger Douzable

-Leger Douzable Jr. (born May 31, 1986) is an American former professional football defensive end and sports commentator.
+Leger Douzable Jr. (born May 31, 1986) is an American sports commentator and former football player.
+He played professionally as a defensive end in the National Football League (NFL).

+Douzable played college football for the UCF Knights.
 He was signed by the Minnesota Vikings as an undrafted free agent in 2008.
-He played college football at UCF.
 Douzable was also a member of the New York Giants, St. Louis Rams, Detroit Lions, Jacksonville Jaguars, Tennessee Titans, New York Jets, Buffalo Bills, and San Francisco 49ers.

 Early life

-He was a 2-year letter winner at Alonso High School in Tampa.
+He was a 2-year letter winner at Alonso High School in Tampa, Florida.
 As a senior, he finished with 50 tackles and 10 sacks and also returned an interception for a touchdown along with blocking two field goals and forcing two fumbles.
 He was a second-team All-County selection as a senior.

 College career

 Douzable ended his 2007 season with 49 tackles and seven sacks, bringing his career totals to 102 tackles and 14 sacks and was awarded first-team All-Conference USA.
 In 2006, he made nine starts and saw action in all 12 games, splitting time between defensive tackle and defensive end.
 He was third-team All-Conference USA after leading the team with seven sacks and 10½ tackles for loss.
 In 2005, he played in 12 games, including one start as a sophomore, and ended the season with 17 tackles and two tackles for loss.
 In 2004, he played in all 11 games as a true freshman at defensive tackle and ended the season with four total tackles.